 Most people will be able to use rapid authoring tools quickly, and the rest within a relatively short time.
 This means course development can be done in-house with the people you already employ, no need to pay a developer.
 The cost of the rapid authoring tool, if any, will be far less than any outsourcing costs.

-There are many different digital learning tools available today that technologically support the development and implementation of eLearning programs, from the simplest to complex systems supported by large databases.
+There are many different digital learning tools and elearning software available today that instructional designers can use for the development and implementation of eLearning programs, from the simplest to complex systems supported by large databases.

 By digital education tools, we mean LMS and authoring tools.
-LMS are digital tools that enable the preparation and presentation of online material, various communication systems, testing, assessment of participants’ knowledge, monitoring of participants in the learning process, and their progress and eLearning program management, all in one package in some standard formats.
+LMS are digital tools that offer elearning solutions for the preparation and presentation of online material, various communication systems, testing, assessment of participants’ knowledge, monitoring of participants in the learning process, and their progress and eLearning program management, all in one package in some standard formats.

 Rapid eLearning development tools are divided into:

-EdApp is a free and very easy to use LSM, that provides support for learning and teaching through small interactive modules (microlessons).
+EdApp is a free and very easy to use LMS software that provides support for learning and teaching through small interactive modules (microlearning lessons) and gamification.
 The learning content can be directly integrated into pre-designed templates that come in different styles.
 Thus, every lesson you create is dynamic, interesting, and ensures that learning stays fun.

-By using EdApp’s authoring features you simplify the learning process, rationalize the resources and time, and concretize the goals or learning outcomes.
+By using EdApp’s authoring features you build custom elearning, simplify the learning process, rationalize the resources and time, and concretize the goals or learning outcomes.

 When developing rapid eLearning content it is obvious that we cannot use the same methods and ways of design as in classical education.
 The medium for knowledge transfer is different, the technology is different, so the advantages and disadvantages of e-learning are different from the classroom.
 We should certainly strive to take advantage and highlight the advantages and try to avoid the disadvantages, if possible.